This briefing paper outlines the position under insolvency law if an undischarged bankrupt inherits.Jump to full report >>

 Once a bankruptcy order has been made by the court, an official receiver will be appointed trustee in bankruptcy (unless a private sector insolvency practitioner is appointed).
 As at the date of the order, the bankrupt’s estate vests in the trustee.
 The bankrupt’s estate essentially consists of all the property which belongs to or is vested in the bankrupt at the commencement of his bankruptcy.
 The function of the trustee is to collect in and sell the bankrupt's assets and to make payments to creditors in accordance with the Insolvency Act 1986 (IA 1986).

-Occasionally, a Member of Parliament may be contacted by a constituent who, whilst bankrupt, becomes a beneficiary under a will.
-Any new assets obtained during the bankruptcy (i.e. after the date of the bankruptcy order and before the date of discharge) are referred to as ‘after-acquired property’, and must be declared to the trustee.
-The trustee can make a claim to it, under section 307 of the IA 1986, for the benefit of the creditors (subject to certain time limitations).
-It follows from this that any inheritance made to an undischarged bankrupt is potentially vulnerable to a claim by the trustee in bankruptcy.
-This briefing paper provides a brief outline of the position.
+Occasionally, a Member of Parliament may be contacted by a constituent who, whilst bankrupt, benefits from an inheritance (e.g. property or money).
+Any new asset obtained during the bankruptcy (i.e. after the date of the bankruptcy order and before the date of discharge) is referred to as “after-acquired property” and must be declared to the trustee.
+Under section 307 of the IA 1986, the trustee can make a claim to the property for the benefit of the creditors (subject to certain time limitations).
+In effect, any inheritance made to an undischarged bankrupt is potentially vulnerable to a claim by the trustee in bankruptcy.

 Commons Briefing papers CBP-7321